magnusdk/spekk/README.md

 assert specced_f.output_spec == Spec({"circle": [], "hyperbola": ["axes"]})
 ```

-You can spec what happens to the spec of a function when you transform the function, for example when transforming it to loop over the arguments:
+You can describe what happens to the spec of a function when you transform the function, for example when transforming it to loop over the arguments:

 ```python
 from spekk.transformations import ForAll, compose